check-spelling-sandbox/materialize/doc/developer/design/20230419_stash_migrations.md

 ### What is the "Stash"?

 The [Stash](https://github.com/MaterializeInc/materialize/blob/23d7cad1211b4d1d1de3a26652937f9f2c4df61c/src/stash/src/lib.rs#L107-L124)
-is a time-varying key-value store, i.e. it stores colletions of `(key, value, timestamp, diff)`, which we use to persist metadata for a Materialize deployment.
+is a time-varying key-value store, i.e. it stores collections of `(key, value, timestamp, diff)`, which we use to persist metadata for a Materialize deployment.
 For example, we use the Stash to persist metadata for all `MATERIALIZED VIEWS` that a user has created.
 This way when restarting an environment, we know what Materialized Views to recreate on Compute.
 Concretely we use CockroachDB